Tool makers, it’s time to embrace 3D Printing.

 Not only that, parts can be checked dimensionally against the file that was printed, to ensure that the printed parts are within tolerance.
 Reports can be as simple as a basic dimensional colour map to measuring specific features on a part.

-So, if you’re still questioning why 3D printing makes sense… it’s time for the bullet points…
+Are you still questioning why 3D printed tools are the best option?… it’s time for the bullet points…

 - Speed – A tool can be produced in hours, saving money on material – retaining clients in the process.